Edward Fox as “The Jackal”, mysterious professional assassin

 The Jackal’s preferred footwear throughout the movie is a pair of brown leather double monk-strap loafers with taupe socks that correctly continue the leg line of his trousers.

-Unobtrusive like the rest of his wardrobe, The Jackal wears a plain yellow gold wristwatch with a round case, light gold dial, and brown leather strap.
+Unobtrusive like the rest of his wardrobe, The Jackal wears a plain yellow gold wristwatch with a round off-white dial on a brown leather strap.

 The limited palette of his clothing makes his disguises that much more effective.
 The word “beige” itself is derived from the French term for natural wool that has been neither bleached nor dyed; thus, The Jackal in his beige clothing is an empty bland palette, quick to blend in with any added garment serving as an easy disguise, if needed.